Solar eclipse of October 3, 1986

 A total solar eclipse occurred at the Moon's descending node of orbit on Friday, October 3, 1986, with a magnitude of 1.
 It was a hybrid event, with only a fraction of its path as total, and longer sections at the start and end as an annular eclipse.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
-A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
-Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+A hybrid solar eclipse is a rare type of solar eclipse that changes its appearance from annular to total and back as the Moon's shadow moves across the Earth's surface.
+Totality occurs between the annularity paths across the surface of the Earth, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 The Moon's apparent diameter was near the average diameter because it occurred 8.3 days after apogee (on September 25, 1986, at 11:00 UTC) and 3.7 days before perigee (on October 7, 1986, at 10:50 UTC).

 Totality occurred for a very short time (calculated at 0.08 seconds) in an area in the Atlantic Ocean, just east of the southern tip of Greenland.
 The path, on the surface of the Earth, was a narrow, tapered, horse-shoe, and visible only from a thin strip between Iceland and Greenland.
 A partial eclipse was visible for parts of North America, Central America, the Caribbean, northern South America, and Iceland.
 This eclipse was the last central eclipse of Solar Saros 124 and the only hybrid eclipse of that cycle.

 Observations

 The only witnesses of a few seconds of brief totality were the "Gang of Nine" eclipse chasers aboard a plane at an altitude of 40,000 feet.
+The eclipse did not even appear as total due to irregularities in the lunar limb.

 The eclipse also resulted in litigation involving a Florida fourth grader whose eyes were allegedly damaged when he viewed the partial eclipse on school grounds.
 A lower court had dismissed the case on the grounds that the school had no duty to supervise the child after school hours.
-But the Florida Court of Appeals ruled in 1994 that the jury instruction on that question was improper, and remanded the case.
+However, the Florida Court of Appeals ruled in 1994 that the jury instruction on that question was improper, and remanded the case.